 Determining which flu viruses will be the most prevalent each flu season is challenging, but experts do their best to match the flu vaccine to potential circulating viruses each season.
 In years where the vaccine isn’t the best match, the flu shot is still the best way to prevent the flu.
 It can also reduce the severity of illness in people who are vaccinated but still get sick.

-And, don’t worry, the flu shot will not give you the flu.
+And, according to the CDC, the flu shot will not give you the flu.
 You might experience mild discomfort, soreness, or a low-grade fever after getting the shot.
 These symptoms should only last one to two days and are far less severe than contracting the flu.

 When to get a flu shot

 The best time to get a flu shot is during the fall.
-Dr. Donna Barhorst, M.D. at Intermountain Healthcare agrees, “Autumn is the prime time to vaccinate for maximum protection.”
+Dr. Donna Barhorst, M.D. at Intermountain Health agrees.
+“Autumn is the prime time to vaccinate for maximum protection.”
 Barhorst also said flu vaccines should be given as soon as they become available.
-It takes about two weeks after a vaccination for antibodies that protect against the flu to develop in the body, so, the CDC recommends getting the flu shot by the end of October.
+It takes about two weeks after a vaccination for antibodies that protect against the flu to develop in the body, so the CDC recommends getting the flu shot by the end of October.

 Flu shot for pregnant women